AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 -------------------------------------------

 The Transit GW is the hub gateway, it servers to move traffic between a Spoke VPC and on-prem network.
-The Transit GW must be launched on publis subnet where its assoicated route table has a route 0.0.0.0/0 that points to AWS IGW.
+The Transit GW must be launched on public subnet where its associated route table has a route 0.0.0.0/0 that points to AWS IGW.

 |image1|